anchal524/advanced-web-programming2/Lab_4/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This is a Marvel App with all the Avengers' characters information, comics, stories etc.

 ## Available Scripts